 <th /> elements, and make sure they stand out.
 Utilize

-scope attribute if necessary to specify if they are headers for rows or columns.
+scope attributes if necessary to specify if they are headers for rows or columns.
 Utilize alternative text along with tables for visually impaired users.

 <caption /> is preferred, but

 <table /> summary works too.